 Vauxhall is aiming to acheve big things with the seventh generation Astra.
 It's aiming directly at eroding the market share of its Ford Focus and Volkswagen Golf arch-rivals.
-Car & Driving's experts check it out.
+Jonathan Crouch drives it.

 Despite Vauxhall's best efforts over more than three decades and six different generations, their Astra has rarely been the family hatchback its drivers would ideally have chosen to own.
 Not because it's ever been a bad car: just never a class-leading one.
 The kind of model you bought because it was good value.
 Or more likely, because you were given the keys by your company Fleet Manager.
 This seventh generation version was designed to do better - and the signs are that it might.
 As you may expect, it's smarter-looking, but more importantly, it's also up to 200kgs lighter than before, so the most frugal variant can manage over 90mpg and CO2 emissions as low as 82g/km.
 There's plenty of technology too, including 1.0-litre three cylinder technology, the clever OnStar system - and the Intellilink infotainment packages.
 Best of all perhaps, this car offers higher interior quality and claims to be sharper to drive.
 That's important.
 Manufacturers selling family hatchbacks of this kind are usually torn between trying to match the quality and comfort of a Volkswagen Golf or the sharp handling of a Ford Focus.
 Most end up with a compromise between the two that leaves these impressive class leaders untroubled.
 With this car, the GM designers claim to have done better - but have they?
 Let's find out.

-You know at first glance that this is a Vauxhall thanks to the latest take on the corporate grille, now flowing into headlights which come with the option of full LED technology.
-There's also the familiar 'blade' graphic stamped into the side of the body and rear lights that now spread into the tailgate like the smaller Corsa.
+You know at first glance that this is a Vauxhall thanks to the corporate grille, which flows into headlights which come with the option of full LED technology.
+There's also the familiar 'blade' graphic stamped into the side of the body and rear lights that spread into the tailgate like the smaller Corsa.
 Another nice touch is the 'floating' roof, an effect created by a dark trim on the C-pillar and highlighted by a chrome strip that runs the length of the roof.
-Underneath, the bodyshell of the Astra is 77kgs lighter than before, thanks to smaller dimensions and more high strength steels which contribute to weight savings over the previous model of between 120 and 200kg.
-Inside, despite the reduction in exterior size, you get an additional 35mm of rear legroom compared to the previous generation model.
-Move up-front and there's the expected smarter fascia with splashes of chrome and the expected standard touchscreen infotainment screen that as usual reduces dashboard button clutter.
-For the first time, the General Motors 'OnStar' system is available, the set-up providing an in-car Wi-Fi hotspot, 24/7 assistance from a dedicated service team and the ability to call the emergency services if the airbags deploy.
+There's also the option of quite a sleek estate variant, the Sports Tourer.
+Up-front, there's the expected smart fascia with splashes of chrome and the expected standard touchscreen infotainment screen that as usual reduces dashboard button clutter.
+The General Motors 'OnStar' system is available, the set-up providing an in-car Wi-Fi hotspot, 24/7 assistance from a dedicated service team and the ability to call the emergency services if the airbags deploy.
+Out back, there's very class-competitive rear legroom.
+And you get a 370-litre bpoot - or 540-litres in the Sports Tourer estate.

 Put simply, you're not going to find an Astra that's going to cost you a huge amount to run.
-Even the 1.4 petrol turbo is likely to return around 50mpg with a light right foot, while of course the 1.6-litre CDTi diesels will manage much more.
-The 1.0 three cylinder petrol model manages 64.2mpg on the combined cycle and 102g/km of CO2.
-If operating costs are your biggest worry then step forward the 1.6 litre CDTi 110PS diesel ecoFLEX model, a car capable of 91.1mpg on the combined cycle while emitting only 82g/km of CO2.
-Sadly Vauxhall have dropped their 100,000 mile 'lifetime' warranty and now offer a standard three year 60,000 mile effort; the industry standard in other words.
-Residuals may be marginally improved by a promised extra focus on quality - we'll wait and see on that.
+Even the 1.4 petrol turbo is likely to return around 40mpg with a light right foot, while of course the 1.6-litre CDTi diesels will manage much more.
+The 1.0 three cylinder petrol model manages up to 48.7mpg on the combined cycle and 107g/km of CO2.
+If operating costs are your biggest worry then step forward the 1.6 litre CDTi 110PS diesel BlueInjection model, a car capable of up to 60.1mpg on the combined cycle while emitting only 107g/km of CO2.
+All fuel figures are WLTP-rated; all CO2 readings are NEDC.
+These days, Vauxhall only offers a standard three year 60,000 mile effort; the industry standard in other words.
+Residuals may be marginally improved by a recent extra focus on quality - we'll wait and see on that.
 As usual, you can help yourself in terms of model depreciation by exercising a little restraint when it comes to ticking boxes on the options list.
 It's very easy here to get up towards a £25,000 car without too much effort.
 Stick to the essentials that will make the vehicle more appealing to its potential second owner and you shouldn't do too badly.

 In a family hatchback class stuffed with appealing options, it would be easy perhaps to overlook this seventh generation Astra - or at least to assume it to be an also-ran in this tightly-fought segment.
 You shouldn't do that - and it isn't.
 Or at least it isn't if you choose your engine and spec carefully.
 The really desirable and efficient variants may well require you to negotiate a sharp deal with your local Vauxhall showroom to keep within budget, but such is the value emphasis in today's Griffin brand network that you're pretty likely to be able to do that.
 And assuming that you do, you'll get yourself a car that feels quite up to the challenge posed by an army of efficient, plush and dynamically able rivals.
 Of course the MK7 model improvements have helped enormously here - the smarter look, the more efficient engines, the extra hi-tech features.
 Best of all, it's mainly British, with hatch and estate models built at Ellesmere Port near Liverpool to a quality at least as high as anything the Japanese brands can manage.
 That reason alone might be enough to give this car a place on your family hatchback shortlist.
 Fortunately for Vauxhall, there are also many others.